 Olives are a good source of vitamin E, and other important antioxidants, and healthy monounsaturated fats.

 Red peppers are low in calories (it’s a low-GL carbohydrate) and a very good source of vitamin A and C.

-Nutritional yeast flakes are an incredibly good source of different B-vitamins (which are vital for body's energy production) and fibre.
+Nutritional yeast flakes are an incredibly good source of different B-vitamins (which are vital for our body's energy production) and fibre.
+It is also a complete protein, it contains all nine essential amino acids.
 Nutritional yeast has a cheesy taste and can be found in health food shops and well-stocked supermarkets.

 Parsley is a rich source of vitamins A, C and K, and also contains the minerals calcium, magnesium, potassium and iron.

-All the different types of fat in this olive and pepper dip are of the healthy and essential variety - the kind of fats your body need.
-But it's still a good idea not to eat too much of these healthy fats if you are watching you weight.
+All the different types of fat in this olive and pepper dip are of the healthy and essential variety - the kind of fats your body need (see Essential Fats).

 For the dip:

 1 large red pepper (bell pepper), de-seeded and roughly chopped

 50g, 1 3/4oz, mix of almonds and walnuts